 - In the dialog box that appears, select Open as Project.

-- In the Project tool window of IntelliJ IDEA, expand folders to find the demo file of the Kafka client, and double-click the file.
+- In the Project tool window of IntelliJ IDEA, click folders to find the demo file of the Kafka client, and double-click the file.
 The file name is NotifyDemoDB.java.

 - Configure the parameters in the NotifyDemoDB.java file.

-Parameter Description Method to obtain USER_NAME The account of the consumer group.Warning If you are not using the Kafka client that is described in this topic, you must specify this parameter in the following format:
+Parameter Description Method to obtain the parameter value USER_NAME The account of the consumer group.Warning If you are not using the Kafka client that is described in this topic, you must specify the account in the following format: